tanvx-training/OCP-Training/README.md

 - `default boolean remove(Object key, Object value)`: This removes the entry for the specified key only if it is currently mapped to the specified value.

+- Remember that HashMap supports adding null key as well as null values but ConcurrentHashMap does not.
+Inserting null key or null in a ConcurrentHashMap will throw a NullPointerException.
+Some candidates have reported getting a question on this aspect of ConcurrentHashMap.
+-
 #### Chapter 4: Functional Programming

 - Function interface has following default method which returns a function that always returns its input argument.